 Map the possibilities for action contained within the discursive constructions identified in the data.

-Presented study is based on data collected from interaction with 18 participants, all social workers.
+The presented study is based on data collected from interactions with 18 participants, all of whom are social workers.
 As a tool of data collecting it was used in-depth interview, double interview and focus groups.
-Totally were collected more than 20 hours of audio records.
-In compliance with discourse analysis convention, gathered data were transcribed in accordance with rules of conversational analysis.
-Software Atlas.ti was utilized for data management.
+More than 20 hours of audio recordings were collected in total.
+In compliance with discourse analysis convention, the gathered data were transcribed in accordance with the rules of conversational analysis, and the software Atlas.ti was utilized for data management.

 Although currently we are in the process of analysing, we could define some tentative constructions of social workers (with certain simplification of course):